artemsheludko/flexible-jekyll/_posts/2020-03-9-peterson-dev-platform.markdown

 The final step in the schematic design of the PDP was setting up debug access to the MCU in order to flash and test code.
-The vast majority of STM32 MCU product lines support ST-Link which is an Serial Wire Debug (SWD) based debug and flash protocol.
+The vast majority of STM32 MCU product lines support ST-Link, which is an Serial Wire Debug (SWD) based debug and flash protocol.
 SWD is a two wire interface with a clock (SWCLK) and data line (SWDIO).
 Each STM32 that supports ST-Link has default pins mapped to these functions.
 In the case of this MCU, those pins are PA15 and PA14.
 The two pins were then broken out on a 4 pin header which added a power input and ground connection in the top left of the schematic.
 The ground connection is needed for signal integrity so that the debugger and PDP have the same ground reference.
-The power input allows the PDP to also be powered off a 3.3 V output of the debugger.
+The power input also allows the PDP to be powered off a 3.3 V output of the debugger.
 With the debug header in place, any ST-Link compatible debugger can be used.